-The powerful Traxxas Link app (available in the Apple App Store) gives you complete control over the operation and tuning of your Traxxas model with stunning visuals and absolute precision.
+The powerful Traxxas Link App (available in the Apple App Store[TM] or on Google Play[TM]) gives you complete control over the operation and tuning of your Traxxas model with stunning visuals and absolute precision.
 With the installed Traxxas Link telemetry sensors on the model, Traxxas Link displays real-time data such as speed, RPM, temperature, and battery voltage.

-Intuitive iPhone and iPod touch interface
+Intuitive iPhone, iPad, iPod touch, and Android interface

 Traxxas Link makes it easy to learn, understand, and access powerful tuning options.
-Control Drive Effects settings such as steering and throttle sensitivity; steering percentage; braking strength; and throttle trim by simply touching and dragging the sliders on the screen.
+Control Drive Effects settings such as TSM assistance percentage; steering and throttle sensitivity; steering percentage; braking strength; and throttle trim by simply touching and dragging the sliders on the screen.